hyper-views/framework/README.md

 _show(href)_

-- href: the window.location will get updated with this and a render will happen
+- href: the location will get updated with this and a render will happen

 #### next